Borrower reviewing payday loan rollover rules and lender disclosure documents

 Payday loan rollover rules require lenders to disclose fees, loan terms, and your right to cancel before extending a loan.
 As of July 2025, 18 states ban rollovers entirely, while states that permit them typically cap extensions at 2–4 rollovers per loan cycle.
 Federal Truth in Lending Act disclosures apply nationwide.

 Payday loan rollover rules govern when and how a lender can extend your loan past its original due date — and what they must tell you before doing so.
 Under the federal Consumer Financial Protection Bureau’s payday loan guidelines, lenders are required to disclose the full cost of a rollover, including any additional fees, before you agree to one.
-And here’s the number that should stop you cold: according to CFPB data, the average payday loan carries a fee equivalent to an APR of 400% — a figure that compounds fast with every single rollover you allow.
+According to CFPB data, the average payday loan carries a fee equivalent to an APR of 400%, a figure that compounds with every rollover you allow.

-Why does this matter right now?
-Because state legislatures are actively rewriting rollover caps as we speak.
+State legislatures are actively rewriting rollover caps.
 Borrowers who miss disclosures they were legally entitled to receive could be paying fees that were entirely avoidable.

 What Are Payday Loan Rollover Rules Exactly?

-Then state law adds its own layer on top of that.
+State law adds its own layer on top of that.
 Texas and Ohio, for instance, permit rollovers but require either a waiting period or some minimum repayment toward principal first.
-New York, New Jersey, and Pennsylvania have cut through all of it by banning payday lending outright — which makes rollover rules beside the point entirely.
-The frustrating reality is that your situation depends almost entirely on where you happen to borrow.
+New York, New Jersey, and Pennsylvania have cut through all of it by banning payday lending outright, which makes rollover rules beside the point entirely.
+Your situation depends almost entirely on where you borrow.

 What Lenders Must Disclose at Rollover

-Before any rollover is finalized, lenders are legally required to hand you written disclosure of the new fee, the extended due date, and the updated total cost of the loan.
+Before any rollover is finalized, lenders are legally required to give you written disclosure of the new fee, the extended due date, and the updated total cost of the loan.
 All of it, in writing.
-The Federal Trade Commission’s payday loan resources confirm that skipping these disclosures is a straight-up TILA violation — one that may actually entitle you to damages.
+The Federal Trade Commission’s payday loan resources confirm that skipping these disclosures is a straight-up TILA violation, one that may entitle you to damages.

 Key Takeaway: Payday loan rollover rules require written fee and APR disclosures before any extension.
 The Truth in Lending Act applies nationwide, and violations can entitle borrowers to damages.
 Review CFPB’s payday loan disclosures guide to verify what your lender owes you.